CentreForDigitalHumanities/django-shared-core/README.md

 Requires ``cdh.rest``;
 Requires Django >= 3;

+### Mail (``cdh.mail``)

+Helper app to send emails with Django, both in-code and as user defined/written.
+Supports generating plain/html emails from templates without having to define separate templates for each.

+Replaces `cdh.core.mail`.

+Requires Django >= 4.2;
+Soft-requires `cdh.core`, when using the mail-editor widget.

 ### Rest (``cdh.rest``)

 Contains code for both server and client roles.
 Server code contains some mixins,